 On the course of a particular eventful Christmas, or say the weeks before the celebration, the film throws you into an ocean of love stories, filled with surprises in terms of storyline and acting.

-Well, I forgot counting the number of love stories in this movie and you might even find few more.
+Well, I forgot to count the number of love stories in this movie and you might even find a few more.
 Nevertheless, the best thing is that at no point you will get confused with what’s happening on the screen.
-The movie is so well written that you will only find everything entertaining; LOVE ACTUALLY is a splendid love fest on a Christmas Eve.
+The movie is so well written that you will only find everything entertaining; LOVE ACTUALLY is a splendid love fest on Christmas Eve.